 We recommend "information interviewing" before seeking an actual job.
-Such an interview is conducted simply for that purpose - to obtain information, not to apply for a specific job.
-You can ask, for example, how you should prepare for that career field while you're in college - what courses, internships and skills to consider.
+This interview is conducted simply to obtain information about the career, not to apply for a specific job.
+You can ask, for example, how you should prepare for that career field while you're in college - what courses, internships and skills to consider - or what graduate program to pursue.

 Why talk to people?